ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/6_GMLFunctions.md

 vspeed = choose(-4, 4);
 ```

 Introducing the choose function!
 This takes in a series of inputs, randomly "chooses" one, and then gives it back.
-So our hspeed and vspeed can both be either -2 or 2
+So our hspeed and vspeed can both be either -4 or 4

-Here's a more formal definition using the my earlier specificaion
+Here's a more formal definition using the my earlier specification

 > **choose()**: randomly chooses from the inputs
-Input: 1 or more parameters representing the choices
+* Input: 1 or more parameters representing the choices
-Action: Randomly chooses among the input parameters
+* Action: Randomly chooses among the input parameters
-Output: The chosen parameter
+* Output: The chosen parameter

 Also node how we're using variable assignment and functions together in the same line.
 We're taking the output from choose, and then using the assignment operator to direct that output toward one of our variables